Unit – Corps – God – Country

 - Jack Nicholson Online (unofficial site)

-- Cuba Gooding Jr.’s profile at Biography.com
+- Cuba Gooding Jr.’s profile on the Famous Birthdays site

 - The J.T.
 Walsh Supersite – witih alternate entry page (unofficial website)